 Contrary to public belief, chlorine does not kill germs instantly.
 Once germs get into a pool it can take time, which may be days, to kill certain bacteria.

-May 19–25 is Recreational Water Illness and Injury (RWII) Prevention Week.
-The theme for RWII Prevention Week 2014 is “Healthy and Safe Swimming: We’re in it Together.”
+The 4th week of May is Recreational Water Illness and Injury (RWII) Prevention Week.
+Every year the theme changes to a new topic.
 It focuses on the role of swimmers, aquatics and beach staff, residential pool owners and public health officials in preventing drowning, pool chemical injuries, and outbreaks of illnesses.

 Summer brings the promise of fun in the sun but many unexpected injuries can occur, including severe boating accidents and drowning.
 It is a good time to plan for your families protection adding life insurance.